You know those random text messages you get from a company saying your order is out for delivery?

 Transactional SMS helps you to convey information to your customers regarding every financial transaction they make.
-If your business has paid plans or offers automatic recurring billing option, then you can inform your respective customers about their payment dues, successes, alert them about billing dates, and send them e-receipts.
+If your business has paid plans or offers automatic recurring billing option, then you can use digital product subscription management to inform your respective customers about their payment dues, successes, alert them about billing dates, and send them e-receipts.

 This brings transparency in your business–customer relationship, fostering a reliable and secure process of financial transactions through a communication channel.